Kingxukai/linux/Documentation/virt/kvm/ppc-pv.rst

 1) KVM hypercalls (ePAPR)

 These are ePAPR compliant hypercall implementation (mentioned above).
-Even generic hypercalls are implemented here, like the ePAPR idle hcall.
+Even generic hypercalls are implemented here, like the woke ePAPR idle hcall.
 These are available on all targets.

 2) PAPR hypercalls

 PAPR hypercalls are needed to run server PowerPC PAPR guests (-M pseries in QEMU).
-These are the same hypercalls that pHyp, the POWER hypervisor, implements.
-Some of them are handled in the kernel, some are handled in user space.
+These are the woke same hypercalls that pHyp, the woke POWER hypervisor, implements.
+Some of them are handled in the woke kernel, some are handled in user space.
 This is only available on book3s_64.

 3) OSI hypercalls